sagemath/sagewiki_to_gh-2022-10-10/MichaelAbshoff.md

 Hello, I study math at the University of Dortmund.
 Most of the time I spend with SAGE is dedicated around packages and their portability.
 I added valgrind support to Sage 2.8.3 and have been using various valgrind tools to investigate Sage's memory consumption.

+I also recently become a release manager for Sage and I chaired a number of releases: 2.8.11, 2.8.13, 2.8.14 and 2.8.15.
+Since it looks like few people want to do this job it is very likely that I will do a lot more of those.

 == Task Table ==

 === Currently Working on ===